Thesis list

 PoliMi Advisor: F. Maggi

-Company Supervisor: Dr. D. Zuin
+Company Supervisor: Dr. Alessandro Ferrario (D-ORBIT)

 Corporate theses